Closing on a Dream

 Wednesday evening I finally moved my Airstream to “my land”—my beautiful 10.5 acres of land—a few miles south of Twisp, Washington, a tiny town in the Methow Valley of Okanogan County at the foothills of the North Cascades.

-And here I sit, tucked inside my Airstream on a cold night with a few inches of fresh snow outside, completely in disbelief that I’m on 10.5 acres of my own land.
+And here I sit, tucked inside my Airstream on a cold night with a few inches of fresh snow outside, completely in disbelief that despite all odds, one of my biggest dreams came true.
 I also can’t believe my plan is to live in my RV here this winter.
 What in the world am I thinking?
 But we’ll come back to that.

 The end of a long journey and the start of a new one.